lisbono2001/APITest/README.md

 ---
 ## Mock Test

-I will set up a Node.js app that will make HTTP calls to a JSON API containing photos vacine reservations.
+I will set up a Node.js app that will make HTTP calls to a JSON API containing vaccine reservations.
 Jest will be used to mock the API calls in our tests.